VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: : Design and Construction

 \textbf{Corpus Construction.} To evaluate the performance of MLLMs across different visualization types, we construct a corpus covering three main categories: single visualizations, multiple visualizations, and dashboards.
 To ensure the authenticity and diversity of our corpus, we collect visualization samples from search engines using web crawling methods with diverse query keywords (see Appendix~\ref{appendix:crawling_strategy} for detailed crawling architecture and keyword generation strategy).

 \textbf{Data Preprocessing Pipeline.} We design a three-stage data filtering process to curate the benchmark from over 300,000 initial images.
 (1) Initial Filtering: We employ automated scripts and perceptual hash algorithms to eliminate non-visualization content and duplicates, yielding 80,210 candidate images (detailed algorithms in Appendix~\ref{appendix:filtering_algorithms}).
 (2) Automated Classification: We leverage GPT-4o for visualization type classification and quality filtering, resulting in 13,220 valid visualization samples after human verification (classification prompts and criteria in Appendix~\ref{appendix:classification_prompts}).
 (3) Stratified Sampling: We apply stratified random sampling to select the final 3,090 samples, ensuring balanced distribution across categories.
 As shown in Table~\ref{tab:view_type}, the final corpus contains 1,041 single visualizations, 1,024 multiple visualizations, and 1,025 dashboards, covering 32 distinct subtypes.
-Complete statistical breakdown is provided in Appendix~\ref{appendix:complete_statistics}.
+Detailed dataset statistics and distribution analyses are provided in Appendix~\ref{appendix:statistical_analysis}.